-GREENLANE HOLDINGS, INC. 1095 Broken Sound Parkway, Suite 100 Boca Raton, Florida 33847
+GREENLANE HOLDINGS, INC. 1095 Broken Sound Parkway, Suite 100 Boca Raton, Florida 33847 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held Virtually via the Internet on , 2023
+To Be Held Virtually via the Internet on December 31, 2024

-NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Greenlane Holdings, Inc. (the "Company") will be held in a completely virtual format on , 2023, at Eastern Time for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Greenlane Holdings, Inc. (the "Company") will be held in a completely virtual format on December 31, 2024, at 1:00 p.m.
+Eastern Time for the following purposes:

-- (1) to elect the five director nominees named in the Proxy Statement; - (2) to ratify the appointment of Marcum LLP ("Marcum") as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - (3) to approve the adoption of an amendment to the Company's Amended and Restated Certificate of Incorporation (the "Charter"), to be filed not later than November 20, 2023, to effect a reverse stock split of our Class A Common Stock (as defined below) at a ratio in the range of 1-for-five to 1-for-15 (collectively, the "Reverse Split"), with such ratio to be determined in the discretion of the Board and publicly disclosed prior to the effectiveness of the Reverse Split (the "Reverse Split Proposal"); - (4) To approve an adjournment of the Annual Meeting to a later date or dates, if necessary, to permit further solicitation and vote of proxies in the event there are not sufficient votes in favor of the Reverse Split Proposal or the Third Amendment and Restatement (as defined below) (the "Adjournment Proposal"); - (5) to approve the Third Amended and Restated Greenlane Holdings, Inc. 2019 Equity Incentive Plan; and (the "Third Amendment and Restatement"); and - (6) to transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) of the Annual Meeting.
+(1) to elect the five director nominees named in the Proxy Statement; (2) to ratify the appointment of PKF O'Connor Davies, LLP ("PKF") as our independent registered public accounting firm for our fiscal year ending December 31, 2024; (3) to approve and ratify an amendment to the 2019 Equity Incentive Plan, including the reservation of [] shares of common stock thereunder (the "2019 Equity Incentive Plan"); (4) to approve, in accordance with Nasdaq listing rule 5635(d), the amendment of the 2024 August Warrant (the "2024 August Warrant") to purchase common stock in connection with an offering, and sale of securities of the Company that was consummated on August 13, 2024, to decrease the floor price provision in the event that the Company effects a Reverse Stock Split of its common stock in the future (the "Reverse Split Floor Price Decrease Proposal") (the "August Warrant Proposal"); (5) To approve an adjournment of the Annual Meeting to a later date or dates, if necessary, to permit further solicitation and vote of proxies in the event there are not sufficient votes in favor of the August Warrant Proposal (the "Adjournment Proposal"); and (6) to transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) of the Annual Meeting.
 The Proxy Statement accompanying this notice describes each of these items of business in detail.
-The Board of Directors has fixed the close of business on April , 2023 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
-Accordingly, only stockholders of record at the close of business on April , 2023 are entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements of the Annual Meeting.
-Notwithstanding the foregoing, holders of our outstanding shares of Series A Preferred Stock (as defined below) will only be entitled to vote such shares on the Reverse Split Proposal and the Adjournment Proposal to the extent that such shares have not been automatically redeemed in the Initial Redemption (as defined below).
+The Board of Directors has fixed the close of business on November 25, 2024 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+Accordingly, only stockholders of record at the close of business on November 25, 2024 are entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements of the Annual Meeting.
 Your vote is important.
 Whether or not you expect to virtually attend the Annual Meeting, please vote via the Internet, by telephone, or complete, date, sign and promptly return the proxy card so that your shares may be represented at the meeting.

-By Order of the Board of Directors,

-Lana Reeve Chief Financial and Legal Officer
+By Order of the Board of Directors, /s/ Lana Reeve Lana Reeve Chief Financial and Legal Officer

-Boca Raton, Florida , 2023

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON , 2023.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 31, 2024.